Interview with DET International Exchange Program Interns

-Are you a Thai engineering student who wants to see the world and get real-life work experience?
+Are you an automation Thai engineering student who wants to deepen your understanding of automation in production processes while learning how to work in a team?
 Find out more about the Delta International Intern Exchange Program from our Delta Thailand Careers Page or contact our HR today.

 About the Author (Editorial Team)